- Do I have to have genital reconstructive surgery before changing my gender status on my legal documents?

 18. Should I stop taking my hormones before surgery?

-- Masculinizing hormones such as testosterone: you should continue taking these according to your usual schedule.
+Masculinizing hormones such as testosterone: you will need to continue taking these according to your usual schedule.

 19. Will the dosage of my hormones need to be adjusted after surgery?